Jamie3213/heart_disease_classification/README.md

   - There is a clear difference between the types of chest pain experienced by those with and without heart disease.
-Patients without heart disease primarily experience typical angina, whilst those with heart disease predomninantly experience nonanginal pain, as well atypical angina, closely followed by typical angina (see [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4468223/) for reference to the types of chest pain measured in this data set);
+Patients without heart disease primarily experience typical angina (`cp = 0`), whilst those with heart disease predomninantly experience nonanginal pain (`cp = 3`) - see [here](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4468223/) for reference to the types of chest pain measured in this data set;

   - There is almost no difference in the blood sugar levels of patients with and without heart disease;